RobertoFreireFerrazPassos/Exception-handling-in-a-DotNet-Web-API/README.md

 }
 ```

-On the other hand, **throw ex;** resets the stack trace to the point where the throw ex statement is executed.
+On the other hand, **throw ex;** resets the stack trace to the point where the throw ex statement is executed, losing the original context.
 This means that the original stack trace information is lost, which can obscure the source of the error and make debugging more difficult.

-Resets Stack Trace: The stack trace is reset to the current method, losing the original context

 ```cs
 try